ByteWelder/TactilityDocs/docs/versions/main/board-development.md

 Create a `sdkconfig.board.yourboard` file.
 It's good to use one of the other boards of a similar architecture as reference.

+Devices with a large flash ROM (e.g. `16 MB`) will take long to flash.
+Consider making making a copy of `sdkconfig.board.yourboard` named `sdkconfig.board.yourboard.dev` with a `4 MB` partition table.
+The `.dev` files are ignored by git.

 ### Create Subproject

 Make a new folder in `Boards/`.